microsoft/vscode-docs/docs/python/tutorial-flask.md

 [Flask](http://flask.pocoo.org/) is a lightweight Python framework for web applications that provides the basics for URL routing and page rendering.

 Flask is called a "micro" framework because it doesn't directly provide features like form validation, database abstraction, authentication, and so on.
 Such features are instead provided by special Python packages called Flask *extensions*.
 The extensions integrate seamlessly with Flask so that they appear as if they were part of Flask itself.
 For example, Flask doesn't provide a page template engine, but installing Flask includes the Jinja templating engine by default.
+For convenience, we typically speak of these defaults as part of Flask.

 In thus tutorial you create a simple Flask app with three pages that use a common base template.
 Along the way you experience a number of features of VS Code including using the terminal, the editor, the debugger, code snippets, and more.